Canada’s Wild Arctic – Northwest Territories Barrenlands

 Beyond the beauty of the land, the night sky is also awe-inspiring and, it just so happens that Peterson’s Point Lake Lodge is located below the auroral oval, providing fantastic opportunities to see the northern lights.
 Your experience at the lodge is further enhanced being away from artificial lights and crowds of tourists.

 Although the northern lights can be seen with the naked eye, with a little help from the camera, you should be able to capture the ever-changing bands, curtains and swirling shapes of greens, pinks, and purples.
+Check our our Arctic Photography Workshop, for more photos and information.
+Keep in mind that there are only two dates available as it’s scheduled to correspond with peak of the autumn colors with aurora viewing opportunities.

 With a relatively dry climate to enhance the night sky viewing, sweeping landscapes, and a lake right outside your cabin door for reflections, the sheer number of stars and milky way photography will just add to your night time shooting experiences.
 Take advantage of this remote, uncrowded and beautiful location to experiment with light painting, star-trails, time-lapse or just sit back and enjoy the show.